Michael A. Taylor Player Props: Twins vs. Orioles

-On Sunday, Michael A. Taylor (.194 on-base percentage in past 10 games, 60 points below season-long percentage) and the Minnesota Twins play the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
-First pitch is at 12:05 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.258 slugging percentage in past 10 games, including zero homers), battle starter Cole Irvin and the Baltimore Orioles at Target Field, Friday at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Orioles.
+He had a hitless showing in his previous game (0-for-4) against the Royals.

 Michael A. Taylor Game Info & Props vs. the Orioles